navidrome/website/content/en/docs/Developers/dev-environment.md

   2. Press <kbd>F1</kbd>, execute _Remote-WSL: New Window_.
 This will connect your installed Linux distro to VSCode.
   3. Now you can open a VSCode terminal and you'll be able to run any Linux command.

-Now that you have a working instance of Linux running on your machine, follow the steps above for Unix-based system, in the VSCode terminal.
+Now that you have a working instance of Linux running on your machine, follow the steps above for [Unix-based system](/docs/developers/dev-environment/#unix-based-systems-linux-macos-bsd-) in the VSCode terminal.
 For more information on working with VSCode+WSL, check their [documentation](https://code.visualstudio.com/docs/remote/wsl).